 - In January you can start with "I will eat 3 meals per day, at least 5 days per week."
 Once you have done this and find that it is working, you can move on.

-- In February you can add "I will have at least 2 servings of vegetables at each afternoon and evening meal."
+- In February you can add "I will aim for half a plate of vegetables at each afternoon and evening meal."
 When you feel that you can confidently maintain this you can add further steps such as:

-- I will eat breakfast within 2 hours of waking up every day, or
+- I will eat breakfast every day, or

 - I will schedule in 30 minutes for lunch in my work calendar so that I don't work without taking a break.